nuxt/nuxt/docs/content/4.examples/5.server/routes.md

 # Server Routes

-This example shows how to create server routes inside a `server/api` directory.
+This example shows how to create server routes inside the `server/api` directory.

 ::ReadMore{link="/guide/features/server-routes"}
 ::